apprenticeharper/DeDRM_tools/DeDRM_plugin_ReadMe.txt

  - Once calibre has re-started, import the problem ebook.
  - Now close calibre.

-A log will appear that you can copy and paste into a comment at Apprentice Alf's blog, http://apprenticealf.wordpress.com/ or an issue at Apprentice Harper's repository, https://github.com/apprenticeharper/DeDRM_tools/issues .
-You should also give details of your computer, and how you obtained the ebook file.
+A log will appear that you can copy and paste into a GitHub issue report at https://github.com/noDRM/DeDRM_tools/issues.
+Please also include information about the eBook file.

+If you're using Apprentice Harper's original version, you can also comment at Apprentice Alf's blog, http://apprenticealf.wordpress.com/ or open an issue at Apprentice Harper's repository, https://github.com/apprenticeharper/DeDRM_tools/issues.